PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 12:04:03
+Last updated: 2024-04-08 12:04:39
-Random Quote: I like firsts.
-Good or bad, they're always memorable. - Ahsoka Tano
+Random Quote: Lily: "Just be yourself.
+Say something nice."Robin: "Which one?
+I can't do both." - Robin Scherbatsky